Sebokolodi/dE-SOURCE-TAG/README.md

                   The size of the region to group the pixels, in terms
                   of psf-size.
 The psf is in degrees. e.g gpix=20, gives
                   20xpsf.
 Default=20
+       -rexcl, RADIUS_EXCLUDE, --exclude-radius RADIUS_EXCLUDE
+                The radius to exclude in arcseconds. default=0.
        -usec USE_CATALOG, --use-catalog USE_CATALOG
                   Use -cat for the identification and not only -i.
        -o OUTPUT_PREFIX, -prefix OUTPUT_PREFIX